-8.5 Framing Construction
+8.5 Framing construction

 The frame, on the sides and back of the fireplace, must be made of 2"x 3" (5 cm x 8 cm) or larger.
-The front studs as well as headers on top of the fireplace must be made of non-combustible materials and be of a depth no more than the depth of the top standoffs.
-The standoffs can be installed either flush with the fireplace or setback of 1⁄2" depending on the thickness of the finishing material used.
+The front stude as well as headers on top of the fireplace must be of a depth no more than the depth of the top standoffs.
+The standoffs can be installed either flush with the fireplace or setback of $\frac{1}{2}$ depending on the thickness of the finishing material used.

 Do not use combustible materials for the frame directly above the fireplace.
-This area should remain empty to a height of 80" (2.03 m) measured from the base of the fireplace.
+This area should remain empty to a height of 76" (1.93 m) measured from the base of the fireplace.

 Build the fireplace frame using vertical studs placed on the sides of the fireplace, from the floor to the ceiling.
 The studs must be set back from the front edge of the fireplace by a space equivalent to the thickness of the finishing material, so that it is flush with the finish of the fireplace.

 Headers between studs should be installed as follows: